 Think about which users you might want to target, ask yourself which options you have within each channel or your website.
 How will users interact with your brand/product?
 Which important pages will they visit and which actions will they perform on your website?

-Since you've already chosen your preferred marketing mix, there is no need to think from scratch about your marketing channel choice.
-Still, it makes sense to consider adding further ones – for example display ads just for remarketing purposes.
+And Since you've already chosen your preferred marketing mix, there is no need to think from scratch about your marketing channel choice.
+Still, it makes sense to consider adding further ones – for example, display ads just for remarketing purposes.

 Combine your results from the previous steps with the channels you have chosen and add remarketing campaigns where needed and effective.

 All the white bubbles at the beginning represent different marketing platforms or channels bringing potentially relevant users to your funnel.
 Social media channels such as Facebook, Pinterest or LinkedIn (especially in a B2B context) act as excellent starting points for advertising in order to trigger new customers and make them aware of your product or service.
 These channels can be categorized under the definition of “Push-Marketing-Instruments” – meaning that you as an advertiser show ads to potential customers based on their interests, demographics etc. Besides social media, Google display campaigns or YouTube ads serve as perfect mediums to generate awareness within your target audience too.

 To put it in a nutshell: The stage of awareness is often your starting point for remarketing!

 Remarketing can already start after the first touchpoint or interaction with the user.
 You might begin with retargeting your social media audience, focus on followers, turn them into website visitors, break that down to product category pages or specific product pages and end up with cart abandoners.

 There is no ultimate remarketing recipe.
 Remarketing works differently for every company and within every branch.